Subscribe to our

 + we have our own dedicated trek crews, and most staff work exclusively for us

-+ our trek meals and equipment is second to none
++ our equipment and trek meals are second to none

-+ no other outfit run exploratory trips like we do, these are real pioneering efforts
++ our exploratory trips really are unique, these are real pioneering efforts

 + we run amazing, adventurous Ladakh and Zanskar treks

-+ our Nepal treks are also the best
++ our Nepal treks are also the carefully selected best

 + all itineraries are planned with acclimatization in mind